Lagrangian intersections and a conjecture of Arnol'd: Proofs of main results: Lagrangian Ljusternik--Schnirelman theory

-The proof of Theorem~\ref{thm:ll} bears a similarity to the arguments from the proof of Theorem~\ref{thm:lls}, but is not completely parallel to the former.
+The proof of Theorem~\ref{thm:ll} bears a similarity to the proof of Theorem~\ref{thm:lls}, but is not completely parallel to the former.
 For the sake of completeness we shall give a sketch of the proof.